A-Fib (Atrial Fibrillation)

-Heart medicines help control your heart rate or rhythm.
+- Heart medicines help control your heart rate or rhythm.
 You may need more than one medicine to treat your symptoms.

-  - Antiplatelet or blood thinner medicines help prevent blood clots.
+- Antiplatelet or blood thinner medicines help prevent blood clots and stroke.

 - Cardioversion is a procedure to return your heart rate and rhythm to normal.
 It can be done using medicines or electric shock.